munza/lumen-api-starter/readme.md

     }
     ```

     You can also use Facade for the services.
-But I do not prefer to use Facade in Lumen personally.

 - Add transformers at `app/Transformers` directory or use the command `php artisan make:transformer {name}`.

     ```php
     <?php